pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 ### What softwares should I use?

 I personally use MATLAB and Python for most of the data analysis and visualization (Matlab for experimental datasets and Python for modeling/satellite datasets).
 For research involving mass spectrometer data, Igor might be very useful.
 You may use other software (e.g., R) if you like.
 However, I would recommend to learn at least one programming language (and master it!) other than Excel.
-I use Adobe Acrobat to make simple edits on PDF files (e.g., adding (a), (b) labels, rearrange panels, etc).
+I use Adobe Acrobat to make simple edits on PDF files (e.g., adding (a), (b) labels, rearranging panels, etc).

 ### General guide